Doxense/foundationdb-dotnet-client/README.md

 // ...

-// hook-up the various FoundationDB types and interfaces with the DI container
+// Hook up FoundationDB types and interfaces to the DI container.
-// You MUST select the appropriate API level that matches the target cluster (here '710' requires at least v7.1) builder.Services.AddFoundationDb(710, options =>
+// You MUST select the appropriate API version that matches the target cluster.
+// For example, '730' requires at least FoundationDB v7.3.x
+builder.Services.AddFoundationDb(730, options =>
 {
     // auto-start the connection to the cluster on the first request options.AutoStart = true;

-    //you can configure additional options here, like the path to the .cluster file, default timeouts, ...
+    // you can configure additional options here, like the path to the .cluster file, default timeouts, ...
 });

 var app = builder.Build();